rkuma183/wilsonmar.github.io/_posts/2016-05-23-powershell-dsc.md

    DSC resources can be obtained from several places:

-   * <a target="_blank" href="https://github.com/">GitHub.com</a>
+   * <a href="#FromGitHub">GitHub.com</a>
    * <a target="_blank" href="https://www.powershellgallery.com/">powershellgallery.com/</a>
    * PowerShell Package Manager (of PowerShell modules)
    <br /><br />

    On every target node, the process running in the background to parse and "enact" configurations sent to the node is the Local Configuration Manager (LCM).
-See https://docs.microsoft.com/en-us/powershell/dsc/metaconfig
+See https://docs.microsoft.com/en-us/powershell/dsc/metaconfig and https://docs.microsoft.com/en-us/powershell/dsc/metaconfig4

    https://msdn.microsoft.com/en-us/powershell/dsc

    http://blogs.msdn.com/b/powershell/
    Central repository for PowerShell Desired State Configuration (DSC) resources maintained within Microsoft.

+   <a name="FromGitHub"></a>

    ### From GitHub